Class dates: April 28, May 19 & June 23

 So you want to be happy.
 How can you realize lasting happiness?
 This course will explore the Buddha’s 10 Perfections, his foundational teachings for realizing true happiness and the good life.

 Achieving Happiness will meet 3 times over a 3-month period.
-The course is divided into three classes based on Buddhist philosophy and practices: The foundations of happiness, the Perfections (paramis), and their practice.
+This non-academic course is divided into three classes based on Buddhist philosophy and practices: The foundations of happiness, the Perfections (paramis), and their practice.
 Open to beginners and veteran practitioners who are looking for a refresher course.
 Limited enrollment.

-The 10 Perfections, the qualities of mind (virtues) that cultivate happiness, wisdom, and compassion, serve as the Buddha’s alternative path to his well-known Noble Eightfold Path.
+The 10 Perfections, the qualities of mind (virtues) that cultivate happiness, wisdom, and compassion, are the Buddha’s core teachings for realizing the Bodhisattva’s path of living with inner happiness and purpose.
+It serves as his alternative path to his well-known Noble Eightfold Path.
 The course will look into the subtleties of each perfections and offer helpful exercises, real-life examples, and instructions for an independent self-retreat for their practical application.

 The 10 Perfections are: